 • General trends regarding the financial industry.

-The trends and uncertainties having an impact on the financial sector in general and consequently also RBI Group continue to be affected by the post-COVID macroeconomic environment.
-The financial sector as a whole, but in particular also RBI Group, is affected by the related uncertainties about the post-COVID economic recovery and the resulting volatility on the financial markets.
+The trends and uncertainties having an impact on the financial sector in general and consequently also RBI Group continue to be affected by the Russian invasion of Ukraine as well as the post-COVID macroeconomic environment.
+The financial sector as a whole, but in particular also RBI Group, is affected by the related uncertainties about the Russian invasion of Ukraine as well as the post-COVID economic development, interruptions in the global production chains, high materials, food and energy prices and as a result high inflation rates and increased volatility on the financial markets.
 Thus, RBI Group will not be able to escape the effects of corporate insolvencies, deteriorations in the creditworthiness of borrowers and valuation uncertainties.
-Likewise, the extraordinarily low interest rate level could affect the behaviour of investors and clients alike, which may lead to weaker fee income and/or pressure on the interest rate spread.
-In 2021 - and by considering COVID-19 impacts - RBI Group therefore faces a difficult environment once again.
+Likewise, both the still extraordinarily low interest rate level in the Eurozone and rising interest rate levels in CEE and other countries could affect the behaviour of investors and clients alike, which may lead to reduced fee income and/or pressure on the interest rate spread.
+Furthermore, an increase in the funding spread of RBI caused by the Russia-Ukraine crisis may influence both, the liability and the asset side, and make RBI less competitive.